Thanks for Sharing

 Thanks for Sharing is a 2012 American comedy-drama film directed by Stuart Blumberg, who co-wrote the screenplay with Matt Winston.
-The film stars Mark Ruffalo, Tim Robbins, Gwyneth Paltrow, Josh Gad, Joely Richardson, Patrick Fugit, Carol Kane, and Pink (credited as Alecia Moore), with a supporting cast including Michaela Watkins, Emily Meade, and Isiah Whitlock Jr.
+The film stars Mark Ruffalo, Tim Robbins, Gwyneth Paltrow, Josh Gad, Joely Richardson, Patrick Fugit, Carol Kane, and Alecia Moore, with a supporting cast including Michaela Watkins, Emily Meade, and Isiah Whitlock Jr.

 The film premiered at the 2012 Toronto International Film Festival to mixed reviews, and was released in the United States a year later.

 Plot

-Set in New York City, Thanks for Sharing centers around three people undergoing a 12-step process to recover from their sexual addiction.

-Adam has been abstinent for five years.
-He's shown walking the streets of New York, tempted by sexy ads and gorgeous women on his way to work.
-Neil is a young doctor who's been court ordered to attend sex addiction meetings after he was convicted of frottage (rubbing against people in public).
-He's shown grinding against a stranger on the subway (and getting punched for it) on the way to the sex addiction meeting.
+In New York City, Adam is recovering from his sexual addiction.
+He has been abstinent for five years.
+Neil is a doctor who was court ordered to attend sex addiction meetings after being convicted of rubbing against people in public.
+He grinds against a stranger on the subway and gets punched for it on the way to a sex addiction meeting.
 Mike is a married recovering sex addict and group leader.
-He sponsors Adam, who in turn sponsors Neil.
+He sponsors Adam, who in turn, sponsors Neil.

-They are all at the sex addiction meeting, talking about their progress.
-Neil lies about being one month sober to the addiction group.
-At the coffee shop social afterwards, Mike encourages Adam to date, saying "it's time."
-Adam says he's not sure.

-Neil is shown being a good doctor at work, but also making inappropriate jokes, which gets him in trouble.
-Adam had asked Neil to do journaling work, but Neil has blown it off, watching porn instead.
-When Adam finds out, he says he can no longer sponsor Neil if he's not going to do the work.
+At work, Neil makes inappropriate jokes and gets in trouble.
+Adam asked Neil to do journaling work, but Neil watched porn instead.
+After finding out, Adam threatens to stop sponsoring Neil if he will not do the work.

-Adam meets Phoebe at a party and they hit it off.
-They go out on a date, where Phoebe reveals she is a breast cancer survivor and her ex is an alcoholic.
-She says she refuses to date another addict, and while Adam assures her he's not an alcoholic, he doesn't tell her the whole truth about his own addiction.
-They begin a relationship.
+Adam meets Phoebe at a party, and they go on a date.
+Phoebe's ex is an alcoholic, and she refuses to date another addict, so Adam does not mention his own addiction.

-Dede joins the sex addiction meetings, saying her addiction began from a very young age and sex is the only way she knows how to relate to men.